 I study the technologies and institutions that teach us how, why, and where to work in the information economy, and how the future of work always comes with a shadow—the future of unemployment.
-Right now, I’m working on a book that draws on years of ethnographic fieldwork in urban institutions that turn the problem of poverty into a problem of technology, exploring why that shift happens and how it changes the identity and function of schools, libraries, and cities.
+Right now, I’m working on a book for the MIT Press that draws on years of ethnographic fieldwork in urban institutions that turn the problem of poverty into a problem of technology, exploring why that shift happens and how it changes the identity and function of schools, libraries, and cities.
 I also have a secondary interest in surveillance and privacy, and I’ve explored that in relation to the infrastructure for drone warfare and how mobile app developers learn what ‘privacy’ means and how to build it into their designs.
-These two themes–how we learn how to work and how we build values into surveillance systems–come together in my next major project, which I’m just getting off the ground, where I explore the history of automating human resource management, particularly the development of technologies for hiring and firing.
+These two themes—how we learn how to work and how we build values into surveillance systems—come together in my next major project, which I’m just getting off the ground, where I explore the history of automating human resource management, particularly the development of technologies for hiring and firing.

-My research touches the fields of information and media studies, science and technology studies, cultural studies, the sociology of work, political economy, urban studies, and organization studies.
+My research touches the fields of communication and media studies, information studies, science and technology studies, cultural studies, the sociology of work, political economy, urban studies, and organization studies.
 You can find out more about my research and teaching above.